niaz-ahamed77/niaz-ahamed77/README.md

-- 👋 Greetings!
+- 👋 Greetings, I'm Niaz!
-- 👨🏼‍🎓 I am a Senior CSS student at the University Of Washington Tacoma.
+- 👨🏼‍🎓 I am a Senior CSS student at the University Of Washington.
-- ☕ I mainly code in Java.
+- ☕ I code in Python, Java, and C#.
-- 🌱 Always learning!
+- 🌱 Currently building a search engine for Northgard Players using .NET Core, SQL server, React, and Elasticsearch.
+- 📫 How to reach me --> dr.niazahamed24@gmail.com

 <!---